 During the final year of the engineering course, the students can gain an insight into the research world by preparing a simultaneous research master’s (IRIV master’s: imaging, robotics and biomedical engineering).
 They have the possibility of completing internships in different laboratories, ICube in particular, with the automatic controls-vision-robotics team, on subjects relating to medical robotics.

-Double degrees exist with institutions in Germany, the United States, the United Kingdom and Switzerland.
+Double degrees exist with institutions in Germany, the United States, and there is the possibility of a master’s in the United Kingdom and in Switzerland.